packagist/composer-split/README.md

 The GitHub repo configured in `.env` needs to have a composer.json in each subdirecotry in order to publish that as a package in Private Packagist.
 ## Basic usage

-Host this repo somewhere and add `bin/composer-split.php` in a GitHub webhook.
+Host this repo somewhere and add `web/composer-split.php` in a GitHub webhook.
 This will update your packages in Private Packagist each time you push a change to GitHub.
+In case the webhook time out if you have multiple versions or subdirectories, you can run `bin/composer-split.php` as part of your CI/CD build or with GitHub actions.

 ## License